-Pick over and discard any odd ones, rinse and drain before use.
+Pick over and discard any rocks, foreign objects and imperfect lentils.
+Then, rinse and drain before use.

 Can I Use Frozen Spinach Instead of Fresh?

-However, if you want to thaw/drain the spinach first, go for it!
+However, if you want to thaw and drain the spinach first, go for it!

-Note: If you do opt for frozen spinach, your curry will have more flecks of green throughout (versus larger leaves).
+Note: If you do use frozen spinach, your curry will have more flecks of green throughout (versus larger leaves).
 Not a big deal, just something to keep in mind.